willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 Check that you do not have controllers paired already, remove them, and try again.
 If problem persists restart the PC and try again.
 If that fails, see more [information about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology) section.

-## Wi-Fi speeds becomes slow on my notebook when motion controllers are turned on.
+## Wi-Fi slows down on my notebook when motion controllers are turned on.

 Your notebook may share its Wi-Fi antenna with Bluetooth when connected to a 2.4GHz access point.
 Check from device manager if you can switch band preference to 5GHz.
 If a 5GHz network is not available and performance is severely impacted, consider using a Bluetooth dongle.